-The housing industry was turned upside in 2020.
+The housing industry was turned upside down in 2020.
 COVID-19 drastically changed the way people bought and sold real estate — they relied heavily on online tours and 360-degree walk-throughs to limit physical property visits, and in-person open houses were suspended for the most part.
 The pandemic also uprooted what’s usually a predictable real estate cycle, where spring is the hottest market of the four seasons, and altered the forecast for what was a super strong condo sector.

 Over the course of the past 12 months, there has been much talk of housing statistics and for good reason — they are a good indicator of the health of the economy.
 However, the data is not always the easiest to digest.
 So, I’ve charted Toronto’s real estate numbers for 2020, as it’s important to understand where we came from to know where we are likely heading in 2021.